eddieguo-1128/DualDiff/README.md

   - [ ] Impact of EEGNet-style encoder (what changes were made to the EEGNet-style encoder to make it work compared to UNet)
   - [ ] Role of z (for future: how exactly it does both generation and classification)
   - [ ] Think about changing the title: dual-task + key insight about the latent z
+  - [ ] Explain that we also added a new contribution about how to systematicaly test the models (subject-agnostic)

 ## Experiments to-do list

 We adapted and extended core components of the [DiffE repo](https://github.com/yorgoon/DiffE), which implements a denoising diffusion model for EEG.